 The Hawaii Public School System falls under one school district and is managed by the Hawaii State Board of Education.
 There are no DoD Schools in Hawaii.
-With certain exceptions, all children between the ages of 6 and 18 must attend school.
-Kindergarten, for which a child must be five years old before July 31th of the school year, is optional.
+With certain exceptions, all children between the ages of 5 and 18 must attend school.
+Kindergarten requires that a child must turn five years old before July 31st of the school year to attend.
+Plan to budget for the school bus.

-Hawaii public schools charge a fee for school bus services.
 Besides public schools, parents have the option of private schools, charter schools, and homeschooling.